A Year of Re-Engagement, Not a Boom: What the 2024–2025 Data Says About the Whatcom County Housing Market

 National Outlook: The Market Starts Working Again

 Nationally, existing-home sales are expected to rise modestly in 2026, generally in the low single digits.
-Even with that improvement, sales volumes will remain well below pre-pandemic norms.
+Even with that improvement, sales volumes are projected to remain below pre-pandemic norms.
 This is not a demand problem so much as a turnover problem.

 Roughly four out of five homeowners with mortgages still hold rates below 6%, which continues to discourage discretionary moves.
-As a result, transactions in 2026 are expected to be driven primarily by life events—retirement, family changes, job transitions, downsizing—rather than speculation or fear of missing out.
+As a result, transactions are expected to remain driven primarily by life events: retirement, family changes, job transitions, downsizing, rather than speculation or fear of missing out.

-Markets shaped by necessity behave very differently from markets driven by urgency, and this distinction is central to understanding the year ahead.
+Markets shaped by necessity behave very differently from markets driven by urgency, and that distinction is central to understanding the year ahead.

 Mortgage Rates: Why 6% to 6.3% Is Meaningful Relief